nachivpn/nbe-course/README.md

 Course on Normalization by Evaluation at the Chalmers CSE department, in principle for PhD students.

-## Course plan and Dates
+## Course plan

 The course will take place during 2019 LP2 - LP3 starting 24th October until end of November.
+The proposed structure is three course meetings and a final presentation on chosen topics (see below).

+### Course meetings

-The proposed plan is three meetings, which will take place weekly every (TBD, Friday?) at (TBD, 13.15?) in room (TBD), starting (TBD, 25th October?).
+The meetings will take place weekly every (TBD, Friday?) at (TBD, 13.15?) in room (TBD), starting (TBD, 25th October?).
 The goal of these meetings is to facilitate discussions on introductory topics.
-Here's a tentative plan:
+Here's a tentative schedule:

-* Meeting 1: Introduction to NbE for simply-typed and untyped lambda calculi
+* Meeting 1 (Date TBD): Introduction to NbE for simply-typed and untyped lambda calculi
-* Meeting 2: NbE implementation techniques (Kripke-style vs "gensym") + Different flavors of normalization (WHNF, without eta rules, etc.)
+* Meeting 2 (Date TBD): NbE implementation techniques (Kripke-style vs "gensym") + Different flavors of normalization (WHNF, without eta rules, etc.)
-* Meeting 3: NbE semantics + Extensions of NbE (for sums, dependent types, System F, etc.)
+* Meeting 3 (Date TBD): NbE semantics + Extensions of NbE (for sums, dependent types, System F, etc.)

+### Presentation

-Every participant is expected to read atleast two papers from the [list of papers](papers.md), and give a presentation on them at the [ITC](https://github.com/InitialTypes/Club/wiki) meeting on the 28th of November.
+Every participant is expected to read atleast two papers from the [list of papers](papers.md), and give a presentation on them at the [Initial Types Club](https://github.com/InitialTypes/Club/wiki) meeting on the 28th of November.
 More details on the presentation to follow later.

 ## Examination